 We will hold an online and virtual, not in person, Information Night on Thursday, February 8, 2024 at 5 PM.
 If you would like to receive the link to attend, please sign up by pushing the “Sign Up For Information Night Here” button below and completing the requested information.
 You must sign up before February 7, 2024, at 5 PM.
 The link to attend will be sent to your email before noon on February 8, 2024.

-Aside from reading the information on this list and investigating our website, you can also join us for our Information Nights.
-At the Information Sessions the staff of Le Monde discusses our program and there is time for question.
+Aside from reading the information on this list and investigating our website, you can also join us for our Information Night (date to be announced on home page of website before March 15 annually.
+At the Information Session the staff of Le Monde discusses our program and there is time for questions.

 Attendance at the Information Night is not required to enter the lottery.
 The only requirement is that you submit an application for your student.
 If you have a lot of questions about the school that have not been answered by your research, it will probably be helpful to attend if you possibly can.

 Due to the number of inquiries, the logistics of coordination, student safety, and other reasons, we do not schedule classroom observations or school tours.
 In entire fairness, this applies to everyone–so please do not show up in person and make special requests of staff.

 We’re glad you are interested.
 To begin with, fill out the application for the upcoming school year.
 The current application is posted on the website, usually in January.
 After submitting your application, sit back and wait for the results of the lottery.
 In order to be considered for the lottery for admittance the 2023/2024 academic year, applications must be received at the school office by March 15, 2023, at 5 pm.
 Applications received after that time will be added to the end of the waitlist in the order of receipt..